-For further information please see or contact Mrs Brigid Allan - brigid.allan@obhs.school.nz
+For further information please see or contact Ms Anna Ward - anna.ward@obhs.school.nz

 NCEA Level 2 / Course code: 12ART

 Entry information: This course is best undertaken following a year of attaining a minimum of 12 Credits in Level 1 Art.
 However, students can be accepted upon the presentation of a personal collection of artworks that reflects enthusiasm and some ability.